syncfusion-content/flutter-docs/Flutter/datagrid/accessibility.md

 ## Large fonts

-The `SfDataGrid` font size can be adjusted automatically based on device settings and the font size scaled based on the `MediaQueryData.textScaleFactor`.
+As `SfDataGrid` gets the widget from user end for each cell, the font size in that widget will be automatically changed based on OS settings in Android and iOS platforms.
+To clearly view the cell content, the row heights in the datagrid will be automatically adjusted based on `MediaQueryData.textScaleFactor`.

 {% tabs %}
 {% highlight Dart %}